-Last updated on July 10, 2020
+Last updated on July 17, 2020

 What Is A Cultural Paradigm?

-But isn’t auto-pilot another word for unconscious?
+And auto-pilot is another word for unconscious.

 A paradigm is a theory about how something should be done, made or thought about.

-Part of being a free human is disjointing you (heart and soul) from the machine (brain).
+But part of being a free human is disjointing you (heart and soul) from the machine (brain).

 Related Reading: What is Spiritual Healing?